-The city is Greece's second major political, industrial, commercial and economic centre, as well as important transportation hub in southeastern Europe.
+The city is Greece's second major political, industrial, commercial and economic center, as well as an important transportation hub in southeastern Europe.
 Port Thessaloniki is of great importance for Greece and southeastern Europe.
 The city is renowned for its cultural events and festivals, and is considered the country's cultural capital.
 Annual events held here are International Trade Fair, Song Festival and International Film Festival.

 Thessaloniki is a very popular tourist travel destination.
 The downtown is considered the most popular Greek destination for street photography.
-Many fine examples of Byzantine art have survived in the city, particularly the mosaics in St George church and Hagia Sophia basilica.
-Other popular sights are the old town walls and the archaeological museum displaying pieces from all over Macedonia.
+Many fine examples of Byzantine art have survived here, particularly the mosaics in St George Church and Hagia Sophia Basilica.
+Other best-known tourist attractions are the old town's walls and the archaeological museum displaying pieces from all over Macedonia.

 Thessaloniki has a history dating back to the 4th century BC.
-It was created upon a settlement famous as Therme by General Kassander, who named the town after Thessaloniki, his wife and sister of Alexander the Great.
-During the 2nd century AD under Roman rule, the town prospered as a highway was constructed to connect it to Asia Minor.
+It was created upon a settlement famous as Therme by General Kassander, who named the town after Thessaloniki - his wife and sister of Alexander III of Macedon (aka Alexander the Great).
+During the 2nd century AD, under Roman rule, the town prospered after a highway was constructed to connect it to Asia Minor.